 On the 21st August 1920, Europe was marked by the First World War, peace was still young and the old continent was looking for a new order.
 In Salzburg, the calls of “Everyman” resounded for the first time around the Cathedral Square.
 With the performance of the “Morality of life and death of the rich man”, the idea of the festival from the spiritual founding fathers Hugo von Hofmannsthal and Max Reinhardt became a reality.
 In the Mozart City of Salzburg, far away from the hectic hustle and bustle, “in the heart of the heart of Europe”, the best artists are to meet every summer to bring opera and drama to the stage.
 These are to be “Of both the highest”, as Max Reinhardt wrote in 1917 in the founding script.
 This music and theatre festival, which opened with the “Everyman” performance on 22nd August 1920 is now one of the most prestigious in the world.
-What makes the Salzburg Festival so unique is the combination of opera, drama and concert on an incomparably high level.
+What makes the Salzburg Festival so unique is the combination of opera, drama and concert at an incomparably high level.

 The Festival Legend – “Quality is our Manifesto”